Anmol007/Anmol007.github.io/_posts/2018-10-23-weekly-update-1.md

 title: Weekly update 1| A new project and festive season
 ---

 I recently found a nice book on Reinforcement learning.
-I have not extensively worked on this topic but after some digging the book turns out to be very famous among the community.
-Here's the link to it.
+I have not extensively worked on this topic but the book is very famous among the community.
+After 1998, the authors have now published the second edition which shows that the field was actually dead for two decades until  [AlphaGo](https://en.wikipedia.org/wiki/AlphaGo), [AlphaZero](https://en.wikipedia.org/wiki/AlphaZero) and similar games came into limelight.
+Here's the [link](https://mitpress.mit.edu/books/reinforcement-learning-second-edition) to it. (*Source: Andriy Burkov's post*)

 As I updated in the last post, today I'm done with the final report and analysis of the first project.
 The current project involved development of machine learning pipeline from scratch including: *data extraction, data pre-processing, model develeoplment, model validaton and deployment on the production server*.
 I'm looking forward to the next project which is analytics intensive.
 Here, I would need to use all my creative and statistical skills to make sense out of the raw data.
 Definitely, it would be a fun-filled learning experience.
 At the end of the project I hope to get some cool data visualization techniques under my belt.